 One fine afternoon thirty odd years ago, I arrived upon this planet, bright-eyed and bushy-tailed, fully prepared to embark upon a journey of assured futility.
 My parents named me Rohit, which in Sanskrit refers to the reddish rays of light at sunrise or sunset.
 Ironically, I would quickly become known for reveling in the darkness of modern existence.

-I spent the first four years of my life in Baltimore, MD, followed by brief, but glorious stints in Irvine, San Ramon, and Seal Beach, CA, before returning to Irvine to complete high school.
-I graduated from University High School around the turn of the century, and soon thereafter, moved to Berkeley, CA, home of the hippies, heretics, and homeless, to attend the University of California, Berkeley (Go Bears!).
+I spent the first four years of my life in Baltimore, Maryland, followed by brief, but glorious stints in Irvine, San Ramon, and Seal Beach, California, before returning to Irvine to complete high school.
+I graduated from University High School around the turn of the century, and soon thereafter, moved to Berkeley, California, home of the hippies, heretics, and homeless, to attend the University of California, Berkeley (Go Bears!).

 At Cal, I studied Electrical Engineering & Computer Science and Molecular & Cell Biology (emphasis Genetics).
 Some of my prominent activities on campus included working as: a CalSO Counselor; a Resident Assistant; and first a Programmer, and then, Lead Programmer, at what was then known as Residential Computing (and now is known as Student Technology Services).

-My mid twenties were spent in Chicago, IL, at The University of Chicago Law School, an institution affectionately known by its students as the
+My mid twenties were spent in Chicago, Illinois, at The University of Chicago Law School, an institution affectionately known by its students as the

 place where fun goes to die.
 In addition to learning copious amounts of law that will likely bear no relation to anything I ever undertake as an attorney, I also spent time as: a member of the Wine Mess Committee; an articles editor for the Law Review; and a part of the Exoneration Project, a clinical program dedicated to representing clients who have been convicted of crimes of which they are innocent.

-Following graduation and armed with a JD, I moved to New York, NY, to reenter corporate America.
+Following graduation and armed with a JD, I moved to New York, New York, to reenter corporate America.
+After more than a decade of practicing corporate law in New York City, the siren song of California beckoned and I returned to the San Francisco Bay Area.
 And that’s where I find myself today.
 It really does not get any better than this.

 This site dates back to 2004.
 Though I purchased the domain name in November 2003, it was not until a year later that I decided to add content.
 I had originally intended that the site serve as an online résumé of sorts, but that idea was eventually scrapped in favor of creating a general personal page.